joehewett/blockchain-based-microgrids/README.md

 This projects aims to demonstrate the following:

-* Blockchain/Ethereum smart contracts ...
+* Demonstrate that blockchain and smart contracts aid in the creation of microgrids
 * The choice of _concensus algorithm_ chosen can have a large impact on both efficiency and energy consumption

 This repository holds all the projects required to run a local decetralised microgrid and services to monitor its activity.
 Namely: